rontarrant/gtkDcoding/docs/_posts/2019-08-30-0066-toolbar-basics.md

 } // class MyToolbar
 ```

-Pretty straightforward… all we do is:
+Pretty straightforward... all we do is:

 - decide whether we want icons, text, or both and call `setStyle()` (options are, oddly enough: `ICONS`, `TEXT`, or `BOTH`),
 - instantiate a bunch of `ToolButton`s, and